JeremTech/Forge-Modding-Helper/README.md

 ## More informations

-You can join Jerem'Tech's Discord to ask help or speak about Forge Modding Helper : https://discord.com/invite/GWcM5gq You can also see in real-time the progression of the next update on Trello (in french) : https://trello.com/b/4C7TwCta/forge-modding-helper
+You can join [Jerem'Tech's Discord](https://discord.com/invite/GWcM5gq) to ask help or speak about Forge Modding Helper.
+You can also see in real-time the progression of the next update on the [Forge Modding Helper Trello](https://trello.com/b/4C7TwCta/forge-modding-helper) (in french).

 © JeremTech - 2020